RezaRamadhanIrianto/Swift-Movie-Catalog/README.md

-# IOS SWIFT APP WITH tmdb API
+# IOS SWIFT APP WITH TMDB API

 HOW TO RUN THIS APP
 - Change API Key to your tmdb API Key